tyknkd/news-analyzer/README.md

 end user are minimized and the system remains robust to temporary partitions between the services.
 Because the collected data is well-structured, relational databases are used to efficiently store, process, and retrieve the data.
-In addition, test doubles and mock external services were used to implement efficient unit and integration tests in an automated continuous integration and continuous deployment workflow.
+In addition, test doubles and mock external services were used to implement efficient unit and integration tests in an automated continuous integration and deployment workflow.
 Furthermore, online metrics and visualizations permit real-time monitoring of system performance.

 ## Tech Stack